h-oyce/CSC334-Final/README.md

 ## Ethical Concerns

 1. **Representation**: Many of the studies were performed in Western countries and had a strong bias to diagnose boys under the age of 18.
 2. **Stigma and potential harm**: While autism is more well understood today, this was not always the case.
-Some of the events discussed are strong reminders of the history of intense ableism.
+Some of the events discussed are strong reminders of the history of eugenics and intense ableism.
+While this is not representative of how autism is thought of today, they are still part of its history.
+The potential for harm in discussing these events is still very possible so I hope they will be discussed carefully.

 ## Future Work